 Given this situation there are certain guidelines that employers would like applicants to follow so that the process runs as smoothly as possible, to the benefit of both students and employers.

 Focusing Your Search

 Prior to beginning your job search, we recommend you bring your search into focus.
 Take a few moments to reflect on your present goals in terms of working environment, areas of practice, geographic preferences, and concerns about personal and professional quality of life.
-Employer web sites and materials on file in your career services office provide extensive, reliable information about many employers that may be of interest to you.
+Employer websites, the NALP Directory of Legal Employers, other reliable online sites, and materials on file in your career services office provide extensive information about many employers that may be of interest to you.
 Review this information carefully.
-Don’t assume that all of the information you read on legal blogs or find through searches is accurate.
+Don’t assume that all of the information you read on legal blogs or find through internet searches is accurate.
 Do feel free to ask employers questions.
 The comments of fellow students who have clerked at employers in which you are interested can give you insight into the intangibles of the office’s culture.
 Speak with your career services office about their knowledge of particular employers.
 You should now have a basis for making informed comparisons among types of employers, comparisons which will prove invaluable as your search progresses.

 On- and Off-Campus Interviewing

 Only request interviews with employers in which you have a genuine interest.

 - When starting out your search for employers, start broad and then get narrower.
 If you question whether your experience or credentials are a good fit with a particular employer, consult with your career services office before applying or requesting an interview with that employer.